College Factual by our College Data Analytics Team

 Highland Community College Women’s Softball

-The 13 players of the Highland Community College women’s softball team are led by a head coach and an assistant coach.
+The roster lists 14 athletes on the Highland Community College women’s softball team, led by 1 head coach and 1 assistant coach.

-Highland Community College Men’s Track & Field (Combined)
+Highland Community College Men’s Track & Field & Cross Country

 34 Team Members